aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

 	| <Empty>          |

 Another camera packet is received.
 It has timestamp 21, which is assigned to BUFFER 0.
 The packet has a section id of 3 and a section count of 4.
 Now BUFFER 0 is full, since its section count equals the packet's section count.
+BUFFER 0 is pushed to screen.

 	| BUFFER 0         |	| BUFFER 1         |
 	| Timestamp: 21    |    | Timestamp: 26    |